graeme-a-stewart/atlasgit/README.md

 Main files:

-`asvn2git.py` - Imports a set of SVN tags into a git repository, placing them on the master branch
+`asvn2git.py` - Imports a set of SVN tags into a git repository, placing them on an import branch

 `atlastags.py` - Parses NICOS tag files to understand the SVN tag content of a release; does diffs between a base release and various caches

+`trunktagdiff.py` - Generates a simple tagdiff file for trunk versions of SVN packages; used to update master branch to latest trunk versions

 `branchbuilder.py` - Reconstruct from tag diffs the state of an offline release on a git branch